Machine Learning Methods for Data Association in Multi-Object Tracking: Data Association as Assignment

 \subsection{Multidimensional Assignment}

-Within the single-sensor and multi-sensor tracking paradigms, there are a few different ways to formulate data association and track-to-track association as a MDAP (see Table \ref{taxonomy of ass problems}).
+Within the single-sensor and multi-sensor tracking paradigms, there are a few different ways to formulate measurement-to-track and track-to-track association as a MDAP (see Table~\ref{taxonomy of assgn problems}).
 Each formulation seeks to optimize slightly different criteria, but each solution technique is generally applicable to all of them with minor modifications.
-For further reading on the MDAP, see \cite{kammerdiner2008}, \cite{poore1994multidimensional}, \cite{blackman1999design}.
+We suggest further reading on the MDAP for more details \cite{kammerdiner2008,poore1994multidimensional,blackman1999design}.